UBS dusting off plans for investment bank spin-off - Mediobanca

 Investors, who have applauded the renewed focus on its flagship private bank as a result of the withdrawal from large parts of fixed income withdrawal, were little moved by the spin-off idea.

-At 1125 GMT, the stock was unchanged, amid a 0.5 percent rise in the broader European bank index .SX7P.
+At 1125 GMT, the stock was unchanged, amid a 0.5 percent rise in the broader European bank index.